alivexd/Nitro-Generator-Checker/README.md

 # Discord Nitro Generator & Checker

 ## Presentation 📖
-**Discord Nitro Generator & Checker** is a simple, efficace and fully configurable Discord Nitro generator.
+**Discord Nitro Generator & Checker** is a simple, effective and fully configurable Discord Nitro generator.
 It supports advanced generation producing more than 100,000 links per minute

 It will basically generate random codes and test them through Discord's API, and let you know where there's a hit.